GNUnet 0.19.4

 @ GNUNET_SYSERR

-References PeerResolutionContext::addrcp, address, GNUNET_HELLO_Address::address_length, address_resolutions, PeerResolutionContext::asc, GNUNET_assert, GNUNET_CONTAINER_DLL_remove, GNUNET_free, GNUNET_i2s(), GNUNET_NO, GNUNET_OK, GNUNET_SCHEDULER_cancel(), GNUNET_SCHEDULER_shutdown(), GNUNET_SYSERR, GNUNET_YES, iterate_connections, numeric, op_timeout, GNUNET_HELLO_Address::peer, print_info(), PeerResolutionContext::printed, rc_head, rc_tail, res, resolve_peer_address(), ret, PeerResolutionContext::state, PeerResolutionContext::state_timeout, PeerResolutionContext::transport, and GNUNET_HELLO_Address::transport_name.
+References PeerResolutionContext::addrcp, address, address_resolutions, PeerResolutionContext::asc, GNUNET_assert, GNUNET_CONTAINER_DLL_remove, GNUNET_free, GNUNET_i2s(), GNUNET_NO, GNUNET_OK, GNUNET_SCHEDULER_cancel(), GNUNET_SCHEDULER_shutdown(), GNUNET_SYSERR, GNUNET_YES, iterate_connections, numeric, op_timeout, print_info(), PeerResolutionContext::printed, rc_head, rc_tail, res, resolve_peer_address(), ret, PeerResolutionContext::state, PeerResolutionContext::state_timeout, and PeerResolutionContext::transport.

 Referenced by resolve_peer_address().